Humans (TV series): Reception

 In December 2015, Humans was voted Digital Spy's "Top Show of 2015", described as managing "to stand out as something totally different in a TV landscape awash with cop shows and crime thrillers ...
 And its fearlessness, its creativity and its quality all deserve to be recognised."

 Accolades

 Chinese adaptation

-On 25 July 2018, it was announced Roland Moore would be head writer on a Chinese version of Humans in Mandarin, produced by Endemol Shine China and Croton Media.
-The series began airing on Chinese broadcaster Tencent on 19 February 2021.
+On 25 July 2018, it was announced Roland Moore would be head writer on a Chinese version of Humans in Mandarin called 你好，安怡 / Nǐ hǎo, ān yí (Hello An Yi), produced by Endemol Shine China and Croton Media.
+The series began airing on Chinese broadcaster Tencent on 19 February 2021..
+The Chinese version ran for 30 episodes in China in 2021.